soniakandah/notw-revisited/39-Enough_Rope.md

 Uncertain as to what was going on, I stood.

 “I have pleasant news for everyone,” he said.
-“Mr. Kvothe here has assured me as to his complete grasp of the principles of sympathy.
-In doing so, he has offered to give today’s lecture.”
+“Miss Kvoan here has assured me as to her complete grasp of the principles of sympathy.
+In doing so, she has offered to give today’s lecture.”
 He made an expansive gesture for me to join him on the stage.
 He smiled at me with hard eyes.
-“Mr. Kvothe?”
+“Miss Kvoan?”

 He was mocking me, of course, expecting me to slink down into my seat, cowed and ashamed.